boblemaire/IoTaWatt/Docs/graphPlus.rst

    The largest group value graphed for this trace.

 :Diff:
-  Difference between Min and Max above.
+  Difference between Min and Max.

 :Average:
   Mean value of all of the groups graphed for this trace.